K-8, Co-educational Independent School

 Science

-The Middle School science curriculum is a dynamic, project-based, technologically rich program.
+The Middle School science curriculum is a dynamic, project-based, technologically rich program that prepares students for high school science and beyond.
 Units of study build upon the foundation of scientific curiosity ignited in the Lower School.
 The curriculum is thoughtfully designed to incorporate communication and collaboration, critical thinking, study skills, research, and note-taking skills.
-The 1:1 iPad program in the Middle School allows students to gain powerful, hands-on experiences and hone their pertinent technological capabilities while continuing to develop their love of the scientific world.
-At each grade level, the Middle School student learns through experiments which follow the steps in the Scientific Method and includes written lab reports, observations, modeling, detailed and organized data collection, advanced note-taking, in-depth research papers, lectures, discussions, independent readings, demonstrations, and field trips.
+At each grade level, the Middle School student conducts investigations which follow the steps in the Scientific Method or the Engineering Design Process Framework.
+This includes written lab reports, observations, modeling, detailed and organized data collection, note-taking, research papers, lectures, discussions, independent research, demonstrations, and field trips.
 Fifth graders begin this more advanced approach to science, albeit with the appropriate support and pace.
 Sixth grade is designed to be a year of problem-based learning centered around key STEM concepts such as: engineering, electricity, energy, and motion.
 Seventh and eighth grade students build on the previous year’s foundations, exploring the fields of Life, Earth, Chemical and Physical Sciences.
-They also have the opportunity to showcase their knowledge through a Science Fair, the winners of which go on to a regional competition.
+The seventh and eighth grade curriculum uses HMH Into Science to guide students through hands-on activities and literature discussions.
+We also use inquiry-based activities to open units and guide students’ thinking throughout the unit.

 Spanish